quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 N \ket{n} &= n \ket{n}
 \end{align}
 ```
-Their bosonic nature can be summarized by familiar the commutation relations
+Their bosonic nature can be summarized by the familiar the commutation relations
 ```{math}
 \begin{align*}
 \left[a_i^-, a_j^-\right] &= \left[a_i^+, a_j^+\right] = 0 \\